 In 1978, the station switched its network affiliation from CBS to ABC.

-In 1989, the station was purchased by its current owner, Young Broadcasting of Albany, Inc. The company also owns and operates a satellite station in Adams, MA., WCDC Channel 19.
+In 1989, the station was purchased by Young Broadcasting of Albany, Inc. The company also owns and operates a satellite station in Adams, MA., WCDC Channel 19.
 WCDC’s Transmitter is located on Massachusett’s Mount Greylock.

 On October 26, 2011, WTEN officially became known as NEWS10 ABC and was converted to high definition TV.